dunkelfrosch/phpcoverfish/README.md

     composer require df/php-coverfish

-In order to use the current PHPCoverFish release you will need to take down the minimum-stability key in your composer.json file (set "beta").
+In order to use upcoming PHPCoverFish beta releases you will need to take down the minimum-stability key in your composer.json file (set "beta").
 Simply place this line above your "extra" property key:

     ...
     "minimum-stability": "beta",
     "extra": {
     ...

-Afterwards, just call *composer install "df/phpcoverfish=0.9.*"* or use *composer update* and create a symbolic link from *vendor/df/coverfish/bin/coverfish.php* to your web application tool directory (this step is optional).
+Afterwards, just call *composer install "df/phpcoverfish=1.0.*"* or use *composer update* and create a symbolic link from *vendor/df/coverfish/bin/coverfish.php* to your web application tool directory (this step is optional).

-    composer install "df/php-coverfish=^0.9.9@beta"
+    composer install "df/php-coverfish=1.0.*"

 To provide coverfish system-wide just type the following command:

-    composer global require "df/php-coverfish=^0.9.9@beta"
+    composer global require "df/php-coverfish=1.0.*"

 Don't forget to make sure you've got your composers vendor binary path available in your global shell path: